Risk Factors Dashboard

 •liquidity shortfalls,

-•fluctuations in currency exchange rates,
+•fluctuations in currency exchange rates and macroeconomic volatility,

 •inflation, or